kavya70/Repo1-cdk-factorial-rest-service/README.md

  cdk docs        open CDK documentation
 ```

 > Note: Application is not deployed as NAT gateways is charged per hour and dint want to incur any costs.
+The application can be simply deployed using 'cdk deploy'

 Sample application screen shots for reference.